trotsky1997/Fast-Web-Fetch/README.md

 ## Initialization

 - Run `uv run main.py init` as a one-shot setup command to install Chromium via Patchright, create the persistent profile directory, and validate that the bundled `extensions/bypass-paywalls-chrome-clean` assets exist.
-- The init command now downloads the GitFlic ZIP (`bypass-paywalls-chrome-clean-master.zip`) into `extensions/bypass-paywalls-chrome-clean` when that directory is absent; re-running init refreshes the assets.
-Use `--paywall-release-url` to pin a specific ZIP release, or `--skip-extension-check` when you prefer to manage the extension manually.
-- For manual installs, download the same GitFlic ZIP, unzip it into your desired location (keep the directory name stable), and either point to it with `--paywall-extension-dir` or skip the automated check.
 - The `init` command accepts the same `--browser-data-dir` as the scraper, plus `--channel` (defaults to `chromium`) to choose the Patchright browser and `--paywall-extension-dir` when you moved the bypass extension.
 - Skip the automatic browser install with `--skip-chrome-install` (useful when the requested browser is already available).
 Re-running `init` is safe and simply updates the profile directory and reconfirms the assets.

 ## Patchright scraping

-- Install Chromium through patchright (`patchright install chromium`) or any other preferred installer and keep the channel set to `chromium` so the browser can be launched without fingerprinting shields (use `--channel chrome` if you need the real Google Chrome binary instead).
+- Install Chrome through patchright with `patchright install chrome` (recommended) or install Chromium and run `uv run main.py init --channel chromium`.
-- Run `uv run main.py <URL>` to scrape a page, convert it to Markdown, and stream the result on stdout; pass `--browser-data-dir` to reuse a persistent profile and `--headless` to drop the UI when you don’t need it.
+- Run `uv run main.py <URL>` to scrape a page, convert it to Markdown, and stream the result on stdout; pass `--browser-data-dir` to reuse a persistent profile and `--no-headless` to show the UI.
-- The script uses `patchright.chromium.launch_persistent_context(..., channel="chromium", no_viewport=True)` as the recommended undetectable configuration.
-Avoid adding custom headers, and let Chromium handle the default fingerprinting surface.
+- The scraper launches Patchright with a persistent context (`no_viewport=True`) and uses the Chrome channel by default.
-- The scraper loads `extensions/bypass-paywalls-chrome-clean` by default so you can surf paywalled sites.
-Skip it with `--disable-paywall-bypass`, or point to a custom directory via `--paywall-extension-dir`.
+- Enable paywall bypassing with `--enable-paywall-bypass`, or point to a custom directory via `--paywall-extension-dir`.
 - Extensions are disabled in headless Chromium/Chrome, so avoid `--headless` when relying on paywall bypassing.
 - See `extensions/bypass-paywalls-chrome-clean/README.md` for the paywall extension configuration, updates, and bundled MIT license.
 - URLs are stripped from the markdown output by default to avoid link noise; add `--keep-urls` if you need to preserve HTTP/HTTPS links in the converted content.